balzac-lang/balzac-doc/docs/source/expressions.rst

 Private keys
 ^^^^^^^^^^^^
 Private keys are represented in the Wallet Import Format (WIF) [#wif]_.
-Their type is :btm:`key` and can be expressed using the prefix :btm:`key:` followed by the WIF.
+Their type is :balzac:`key` and can be expressed using the prefix :balzac:`key:` followed by the WIF.

 Note that WIF encodes the network identifier, so the same private key has a